 Most people who take D-mannose don’t experience side effects, but some might have loose stools or diarrhea.

 If you have diabetes, talk with your doctor before taking D-mannose.
-It makes sense to be cautious since D-mannose is a form of sugar.
-Your doctor might want to monitor your blood sugar levels more closely if you take D-mannose.
+Since D-mannose is a form of sugar, it makes sense to be cautious.
+If you take D-mannose, your doctor might want to monitor your blood sugar levels more closely.

-If you have an active UTI, don’t delay in talking with your doctor.
-Although D-mannose might help treat infections for some people, the evidence isn’t very strong at this point.
+If you have an active UTI, it’s best to talk with a doctor.
+Although D-mannose might help treat infections in some people, the evidence isn’t very strong.

-Delaying treatment with an antibiotic that has been proven to be effective for treating an active UTI can result in the infection spreading into the kidneys and blood.
+Delaying treatment with an antibiotic can result in the infection spreading into the kidneys and blood, which can be an emergency.

-More research needs to be done, but D-mannose appears to be a promising nutritional supplement that may be an option for treating and preventing UTIs, especially in people who have frequent UTIs.
+More research needs to be done, but D-mannose may be a promising option for treating and preventing UTIs, especially in people with frequent UTIs.
+Since researchers are still conflicted, it is best to stick with proven methods.

 Most people who take it don’t experience any side effects, but higher doses may cause health issues yet to be discovered.

-Talk with your doctor about appropriate treatment options if you have an active UTI.
+If you have an active UTI, talk with a doctor about appropriate treatment options.
 Although D-mannose might help treat a UTI for some people, it’s important to follow medically proven methods of treatment to prevent the development of a more serious infection.